WalletConnect/walletconnect-docs/docs/swift/push/installation.md

 ### Add SDK for your project.

-You can add a WalletConnect SDK to your project with Swift Package Manager.
+You can add a WalletConnect SDK to your project with the Swift Package Manager.
 In order to do that:

 1. Open XCode
 2. Go to File -> Add Packages